lukesanderson/SYSC3303/README.txt

 This project is a file transfer system based on the TFTP specification (RFC 1350).
 The current iteration (1) implements a file transfer between a TFTP client and server, and passes through a error simulator.
 The error simulator currently produces no errors, and only passes data between the client and server.
 Below is the explanation on how to properly run the Client/Server system.
 For the purposes of this project, the mode has been permanently assigned to "netascii", and will not be prompted for by the user.

 NOTES:
 -Sockets do not have timeouts implemented yet.
 A timeout on client could be implemented, but a timeout on port 69 must be implemented.
 -Modifications to the file selection can be made so it searches in the current directory, instead of typing the full file path.
+-A verbose/quiet mode still needs to be implemented.

 Steps to run program:
 -----------------